zarmaks/Clip_Faiss_Streamlit/README.md

 ## 🔧 Configuration

 - **Changing the images folder**: You can change the images folder either by editing the `config.py` file or via the UI in the sidebar.

-- **Setting search parameters**:
+- **Setting search parameters**: Similarity threshold, number of results, softmax scaling
-  - Similarity threshold
-  - Number of results
-  - Softmax scaling

-- **Metadata filters**:
+- **Metadata filters**: Date range, location (name or coordinates), camera make and model

-  - Date range
+## 🌐 Deploying to Streamlit Cloud

+1. **Push your code to GitHub** (see below).
+2. **Create a Streamlit Cloud account** at [https://streamlit.io/cloud](https://streamlit.io/cloud)
+3. **Deploy the app**:
+   - Log in to Streamlit Cloud
+   - Click "New app"
+   - Select your GitHub repository
+   - Set the main file path to `src/main.py`
+   - Configure advanced settings:
+     - Python version: 3.10 (recommended)
-  - Location (name or coordinates)
+     - Requirements: Use your `pyproject.toml` or `requirements.txt`
-  - Camera make and model
+   - Set any required secrets in the Streamlit Cloud dashboard

 ## 🌐 Uploading to GitHub